2011-2012 Undergraduate Catalog

-The Interdisciplinary Studies Degree Program allows students to design and pursue individualized programs of study in areas that are not available at the University.
+The Interdisciplinary Studies Degree Program allows students to design and pursue individualized programs of study in areas that are not otherwise available at the University, or to complete one of four concentrations—Renewable Energy and Biofuels Technology; Renewable Energy and Wind Technology; Renewable Energy Policy, Planning and Management; or Youth Development.
 Students enrolled in the Interdisciplinary Studies Degree Program receive either the Bachelor of Arts or Bachelor of Science degree depending on the program and the requirements of the University General Education Curriculum.
 View additional information on the Interdisciplinary Studies Degree Program.

 Many students, typically 25 percent of the freshman class, are uncertain about their choice of a major.
 Western Illinois University designates these persons as University Advising students who can remain in this category until they have earned 45 semester hours of credit.
 Students are required to declare a major at this point.
 The University Advising and Academic Services Center is responsible for advising University Advising students.

 The University Advising Program enables students to examine major and career options while concentrating on coursework necessary for the University General Education Curriculum.
 The emphasis on General Education courses permits students to make progress toward graduation while still undecided about a specific major.
 Advisers help students evaluate interests, goals, values, and abilities, and apply this self-knowledge to the exploration of various majors.